Asking a photographer the question, “35mm vs. 50mm lens” might open a can of worms you didn’t mean to open.

-However, the question of carrying a 35mm vs. 50mm camera lens can be broken down, quantified, and dealt with when you distill the facts.
+However, the question of carrying a 35mm vs. 50mm camera lens can be answered by distilling the facts.

-However, depending on the kind of lens (or lenses) you carry are dependent on what you’re trying to accomplish as a photographer.
+However, depending on the kind of lens (or lenses) you carry is dependent on what you’re trying to accomplish as a photographer.

 This is a helpful guide discussing reasons why the 35mm lens is better than the 50mm lens.